eriknovak/docs-research/docs/papers/paper-structure.md

     4. List of scientific contributions of the paper

+        ???
+Example "Example of the scientific contributions list" The contributions of this paper are:

+            - the theoretical background of using optimal transport for measuring document relevancy,
+            - a supervised multilingual learning-to-rank model which outputs interpretable relevance scores,
+            - a comparison of the model's performance fine-tuned using two different loss functions commonly used for training document retrieval models that employ language models.

 5. Paper structure [per section]

 ## Related Work

 The description of the work performed in the fields related to your research.

 !!!
 Tip
     It is advised to include related work that was published in the journal you wish to submit to.
 ## Methodology

 How to solve the problem split into two parts: theory and implementation.

-1. Theory [the mathematical description of the solution]
+1. **Theory.** The mathematical description of the solution.

-2. Implementation [the model architecture or step-by-step description of the methodology]
+2. **Implementation.** The model architecture or step-by-step description of the methodology.

 ## Experiment Setting

 The experiment setting describes how the proposed solution was evaluated.
 The experiment setting should include the following sections: